NVIDIA/aistore/docs/configuration.md

 <img src="images/ais-config-2-commented.png" alt="Configuration: local filesystems" width="600">

 As shown above, the `test_fspaths` section of the configuration corresponds to a **single local filesystem being partitioned** between both *local* and *Cloud* buckets.
 In other words, the `test_fspaths` configuration option is intended strictly for development.

 In production we use the an alternative configuration called `fspaths`: the section of the [config](ais/setup/config.sh) that includes a number of local directories, whereby each directory is based on a different local filesystem.

+> Terminology: *mountpath* is a triplet **(local filesystem (LFS), disks that this LFS utilizes, LFS directory)**.
+The following rules are enforced: 1) different mountpaths use different LFSes, and 2) different LFSes use different disks.

->> The terms `fspath` (aka `filesystem path`) and `mountpath` are used interchangeably throughout AIStore docs and sources.
+> The terms `fspath` (aka `filesystem path`) and `mountpath` are used interchangeably throughout AIStore docs and sources.
 When `fspath` configuration is enabled, the 1-to-1 relationship between configured `mountpaths` and local filesystems is enforced and validated at all times.

 An example of 12 fspaths (and 12 local filesystems) follows below: